slz2003/RFCScope-/Errata_filtering/Result_manual/9824-7/packetizer_raw_output.md

 Revise RFC 4034 §4.1.2 to explicitly exclude NXNAME from implying the presence of an RRset, clarifying its role as a non-data-bearing signal in Compact Denial responses.

-**Severity:** Medium
-  *Basis:* This underspecification may lead to inconsistent interpretations of NXNAME, causing downstream tools and validators to misrepresent its purpose.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-3

 ---